heavyk/shake-sphere/dear-anatau.md

 it won't even bother me a bit
-it does reflect back on you so take god care of yourself. now the rest of it all just put the blame on me, now
+it does reflect back on you so take god care of yourself. now the rest of it all you never will see so just consider me the recipient of everytheing invisible. just put the blame on me, on the loudest thing nobody has ever heard now